 Douglas Cox received his early training at the State Violin Making School in Mittenwald, Germany in the late 1960's.
 He spent ten years as head of the repair department and chief restorer for the firm of J. Bradley Taylor, Inc. in Boston, servicing the finest instruments in the New England area.
 Since 1981, he has devoted himself to making fine new instruments.
 His home and studio are in the hills outside Brattleboro, Vermont, not far from Marlboro Music and the Yellow Barn Music Festival.

 To his making of new instruments, Doug brings the discipline and workmanship of his early training tempered with years of study of fine old instruments and extensive experience in tonal adjustment for the most demanding professional players.
 He continues to stretch his making abilities and understanding of what makes violins work by building close copies of unusual and noteworthy master instruments.

-Since 1981 Doug has built more than 950 instruments.
+Since 1981, Doug has built over 1000 instruments.
 His instruments have received awards from the Violin Society of America and are played by artists around the world in a wide variety of musical settings.

 “I absolutely love my Cox violin.
 It is a joy and a pleasure to play on.
 It feels and sounds like I am playing on a great old Italian violin.” ~Jaime Laredo